Whether you are traveling, backpacking or just on a day hike—having a backpack rain cover will keep your gear safe and dry when caught in wet weather.

 Though the cover itself is black, the printing on it is white reflective material, which is great when you’re in an emergency.
 When not in use, this rain cover packs up small into its own handy carry case.

-With it’s durable construction from high-quality materials the Osprey UltraLight Raincover is our top pick for the best backpack rain cover of 2017.
+With it’s durable construction from high-quality materials the Osprey UltraLight Raincover is our top pick for the best backpack rain cover.
 Plus, it comes from one of the most respected backpack brands out there.

 Sizes: M, L, XL